Netflix/denominator/README.md

 # Portable control of DNS clouds

 Denominator is a portable Java library for manipulating DNS clouds.
 Denominator has pluggable back-ends, initially including AWS Route53, Neustar Ultra, DynECT, Rackspace Cloud DNS, and a mock for testing.
 We also ship a command line version so it's easy for anyone to try it out.
-Denominator currently supports basic zone and record features, but will soon include GEO (aka Directional) support and advanced usage.
+Denominator currently supports basic zone and record features, as well GEO (aka Directional) profiles.
 See [Netflix Tech Blog](http://techblog.netflix.com/2013/03/denominator-multi-vendor-interface-for.html) for an introduction.

 [![Build Status](https://netflixoss.ci.cloudbees.com/job/denominator-master/badge/icon)](https://netflixoss.ci.cloudbees.com/job/denominator-master/)